 Baby blues can affect up to 50% of women.
 It is generally a short-term reaction which may last between few hours to 15 days.
 In most cases, the syndrome disappears by itself without any intervention.

 In case you feel depressed, there are some things to do to help yourself feel better :

 - Inform your husband and your family that you are not feeling well and that you need their help (look after your child, cook, clean the house…)

-- Do activities with your little one : go out and play with your baby or have a skin-to-skin contact with your baby…
+- Do activities with your little one: go out and play with your baby or have skin-to-skin contact with your baby…

-After several weeks, if you still feel sad and overwhelmed or if you feel less interested by your baby, you do not suffer from baby blues but probably postpartum depression.
+After several weeks, if you still feel sad and overwhelmed or if you feel less interested in your baby, you do not suffer from baby blues but probably postpartum depression.

-The main differences between postpartum depression and baby blues are the symptoms severity and the lenght of the periode of illness.
+The main differences between postpartum depression and baby blues are the symptoms severity and the length of the period of illness.
 Postpartum depression may be manifested at any time in the first year after your baby’s birth.
-It can be related to physiological changes as baby blues but also to important changes in your new life as a mother.
+It can be related to physiological changes as baby blues but also to essential changes in your new life as a mother.

 Find baby and kid products here.